Terms And Conditions

 5) If you write to us, or when you send a payment do make sure you include your name and address plus the invoice number, if relevant.

 6) Please try to settle your account within the month in which you receive your invoice.
-Payments may be made by cheque or postal order or, for callers at our premises, by cash.
+Payments may be made by cheque, postal order, debit card or online.
+Callers at our office may pay by cash.
 We do not issue receipts for postal payments.

 7) Advance notice is required if you wish to change a booked time or destination.
 Please do not give amendments to the driver.